g0ofycat/Match/README.md

 # Match (Roblox)

 A customizable matchmaking system for Roblox games.
-Handles queueing, grouping, ELO balancing, continent grouping, and cross-server match creation; Handles most edge cases well.
+Handles queueing, grouping, ELO balancing, continent grouping, and cross-server match creation; Handles edge cases well. **(NOTE: Must be used on the server)**

 ## Features & Design Choices